-Although Vivint's outdoor camera is expensive, our experts were more than impressed with its 4K HDR sensor, person detection and 85-decibel siren.
+Although Vivint's outdoor camera is expensive, we were more than impressed with its 4K HDR sensor, person detection and 85-decibel siren.

 - 4k sensor: While most cameras are content to be at the industry standard of 1080p HD, the Vivint Outdoor Camera Pro takes it a step further with 4k sensors and HDR for incredibly clear footage.

-- Smart Sentry: If anyone is loitering around your home, the camera’s LED lights will automatically light up and the camera will play a tune to prevent crimes before they happen.
+- Smart Sentry: If anyone is loitering around your home, the camera’s LED lights automatically light up and the camera plays a tune to prevent crimes before they happen.

 The camera itself is sleek, modern and minimal in black and white, which seems to be the trend nowadays.
-While the base and outside of the camera is a shiny white, the face of the camera is black, square with rounded edges and of course the round camera dead center.
-As far as power goes, the camera is plugged in, which prevents you from ever having to worry about batteries.
-However, if you don’t have a plug near where you want to mount the camera, this could make installation a bit more complicated (more on this later).
+While the base and outside of the camera are a shiny white, the face of the camera is black, square with rounded edges with the round camera dead center.
+As far as power goes, the camera is plugged in, which meant we never had to worry about batteries.
+However, if we hadn’t happened to have a plug near where we were mounting the camera, this could have made installation a bit more complicated (more on this later).
 It also uses Wi-Fi to connect to the Smart Hub Panel and the other devices on the system.

 One of the most unique features about the Vivint Outdoor Camera Pro is its red LED light which surrounds the camera.
-Along with its 85-decibel siren makes an impact as well.
-85 decibels is about as loud as a passing diesel truck or snow blower, these features are for that Smart Sentry alerts I was talking about.
-If the camera detects that someone is on your property for too long, the ring will light up red and the siren will play some warning tones.
+Its 85-decibel siren makes an impact as well.
+85 decibels is about as loud as a passing diesel truck or snow blower.
+With Smart Sentry, if the camera detects that someone is on your property for too long, the ring lights up red and the siren plays some warning tones.
 Luckily we were in complete control of this feature.
 We could set it to turn on only when our security system was armed or to turn it off completely.
 Even better, we could set the warning tone to play for anywhere from one to 90 seconds after the camera spotted someone in the detection zone (or as long as they stayed in the zone).
-In the meantime, we got a clear thumbnail image of the person sent directly to your phone, making it easy to monitor the outside of your home.
-Aside from that, I’m also noting the camera’s speaker and microphone for two-way audio plus its LED lights for infrared night vision.
+In the meantime, we got a clear thumbnail image of the person sent directly to our phone, making it easy to monitor the outside of our home.
+We should also note the camera comes with a speaker and microphone for two-way audio, and its LED lights are great for infrared night vision.

-Now, this is an outdoor camera, so it needs to be able to withstand wind, rain, shine or snow.
-To check durability, I use IP ratings, a two-digit number that represents how susceptible an electronic object is to solids (the first digit) and liquids (the second digit).
+Of course, this is an outdoor camera, so it needs to be able to withstand wind, rain, sunshine or snow.
+To ensure durability, we check IP ratings, a two-digit number that represents how susceptible an electronic object is to solids (the first digit) and liquids (the second digit).

 The Vivint Outdoor Camera Pro has an IP rating of 65, meaning it’s dust-tight and can handle water jets 6.3 mm and below, which should be durable enough for most climates.
-As long as you don’t blast it with powerful water jets or immerse it in water, it’ll keep on keeping on.
+As long as we didn’t blast it with powerful water jets or immerse it in water, we knew it would keep going.

-In case you haven’t read any of my camera reviews before, I perform our Necessary Features Test on all my security cameras, indoor or outdoor.
-It makes sure that the camera’s technical specifications match up with my experience, and that my experience matches up with my very high standards.
-For $399, I’m going to need to be blown away by the Vivint Outdoor Camera Pro to justify its price.
-Let’s see if it’s worthwhile.
+In case you haven’t read any of our camera reviews before, we always perform our necessary features test on all our security cameras, indoor or outdoor.
+This test ensures that the camera’s technical specifications match up with our actual experience, and that our experience matches up with our very high standards.
+For $399, we figured we needed to be blown away by the Vivint Outdoor Camera Pro to justify its price.
+Were we?

 1080p HD is the standard video quality for security cameras, but the Vivint Outdoor Camera Pro goes even further with 4k, HDR sensors.
 HDR is really useful for outdoor cameras in particular as the lighting can be a bit tricky.
 Basically, it knows how to look at outdoor light in a way that doesn’t create glare or too much brightness, a problem with many outdoor security cameras.
-4K means that it’s even clearer than 1080p HD, which is really impressive.
-You can also zoom in three times optically or ten times digitally for capturing those details.
+4K means that it’s even clearer than 1080p HD, which is already really impressive.
+You can also zoom in three times optically or ten times digitally for capturing the finer details.
 Plus, the camera’s field of view is 140 degrees, which is very wide.
-Overall, I’m blown away by the Vivint Outdoor Camera Pro’s camera quality, so it definitely gets two thumbs up!
+Overall, we were blown away by the Vivint Outdoor Camera Pro’s camera quality.
+So far, it has two thumbs up!

-Remember those LED lights I mentioned?
-They’re used not only for scaring away potential criminals, but also seeing them even during the middle of the night with infrared night vision.
+Remember those LED lights we mentioned?
+They’re used not only for scaring away potential criminals, but also seeing them, even during the middle of the night with infrared night vision.
 Full marks!

-As I said before, the camera has a speaker and microphone which allows for two-way audio.
-You can scare away intruders, say hi to your husband while he’s mowing the lawn, or greet a neighbor, all from the comfort of the Vivint Smart Home app (more on this later).
+As we said before, the camera has a speaker and microphone which allows for two-way audio.
+We could scare away intruders, say hi to our neighbor when he was walking past or haggle with a Girl Scout over cookies, all from the comfort of the Vivint Smart Home app (more on this later).

-As far as storage goes, you have a few options.
-If you want local storage, you’ll have to buy the Vivint Smart Drive, which costs a whopping $249, already a lot considering the camera and installation alone cost $399.
-But if you decide to get it, you’ll have 30 days of continuous recording, which is pretty cool.
-Otherwise, you can buy 14 days of cloud storage for $5 a month.
-Your footage will all be in 30 second clips.
-Since the camera doesn’t have built-in local storage or generous cloud storage options, I’m going to have to give it half marks for this category.
+As far as storage goes, we had a few options.
+Local storage involved buying the Vivint Smart Drive, which cost a whopping $249.
+That was a fair amount considering the camera and installation alone had already cost $399.
+But it did mean we had 30 days of continuous recording, which was pretty cool.
+Otherwise, we could have bought 14 days of cloud storage for $5 a month.
+Footage there is only in 30-second clips.
+Since the camera doesn’t have built-in local storage or generous cloud storage options, we’re going to have to give only half marks for this category.